Got an EGR (Engine Gas Recirculation) issue? Is the EGR clogged up? Want to avoid replacing the EGR valve?

-Unfortunately these recirculated exhaust gases carry a lot of carbon, unspent fuel (including varnishes) and oil vapour which gradual accumulates and bonds as carbon particles inside the inlet and re-circulatory system and especially on and around the valve itself.
+Unfortunately, these recirculated exhaust gases carry a lot of carbon, unspent fuel (including varnishes) and oil vapour which gradually accumulates and bonds as carbon particles inside the inlet and re-circulatory system and especially on and around the valve itself.
 This leads to numerous engine problems and worst case even engine failure.

-Usually the initial driver symptoms of the clogging of an EGR valve is lose of power and engine stalling, especially when coming off load.
-Eventually the valve will stick in either the open or shut position.
+Usually, the initial driver symptoms of the clogging of an EGR valve is loss of power, excessive black smoke under load, engine management lights, limp mode, and engine stalling, especially when coming offload.
+Eventually, the valve will stick in either the open or shut position.
 If stuck open the carbon build up saturation will be accelerated whilst if stuck shut it will cause excessively high emissions and ultimately MOT and/or roadside emission test failures.

 There are numerous ways to clean or replace the EGR valve with varying prices.

-The costliest option is a complete replacement part.
+The costliest option is a complete replacement part and a clean.
 Most mechanics will recommend this – Why?
 Because they’ll earn a profit from the part and it’s a quicker job for them.
-The price of a EGR valve varies on average between £300 and £800 plus labour for fitting.
+The price of a EGR valve varies on average between £300 and £1,500 plus labour for fitting.
+At the time of replacement, or just before, it’s important that the rest of the EGR system is also cleaned otherwise carbon deposits within the rest of the system will likely clog the new component.

-The moderately expensive alternative is to remove the valve a manually clean it which requires mechanical skill and time.
+The moderately expensive alternative is to remove the valve and manually clean it which requires mechanical skill and time.
 The problem is not all valves are so easy to remove and refit and the outcome may not always be successful.
-As there are no replacement parts involved the cost of this service will be purely based on your mechanics labour charges so expect anywhere from £200 – £400.
+Of course, it’s not just the valve though, there are all the associated pipes and if fitted the cooler that must also be cleaned.
+Expect prices to be anywhere from £200 – £500 for such a job if done correctly rather than just the valve.